manister/netlify-plugin-lazy-load-images/README.md

 package = "netlify-plugin-lazy-load-images"
   [plugins.inputs]
   paletteSize = 1
-  exclude = []
+  excludeFiles = []
+  excludeElements = '.lazy, .lazy-load, [data-src]'
 ```

 ### paletteSize

 Number.
 Number of colours to fetch from souce image when creating the placeholder.
+Defaults to 1.

-### exclude
+### excludeFiles

 Array.
 Array of glob patterns to exclude from processing by this plugin.
+Defaults to [].

+### excludeElements

+String.
+CSS selector to match on elements to be excluded from lazy-loading.
+Defaults to selectors used in popular lazy-loading libraries. '.lazy, .lazy-load, \[data-src\]'